intel/dffml/docs/tutorials/models/slr.rst

 the ``Config`` class for the model.
 The naming convention is ``TheName`` + ``Model`` + ``Config``.

+Hyperparameters for a model should live inside the model's config.
+Ideally at the top level and not nested within another structure.

 Our model has three configurable properties.

 - ``features``.
 A list of :py:class:`Feature <dffml.feature.Feature>` objects